yashjaiswal-se/llm-behavior-lab/README.md

 # llm-behavior-lab
-A hands-on research log exploring how large language models behave under different inference and sampling settings.
-Focused on temperature, top-p, variance vs instability, and common failure modes through controlled experiments.
+Empirical experiments exploring inference-time behavior of large language models, with a focus on sampling dynamics, stability, and failure modes.